HectorTorres115/react-native-motion-slider/README.md

 A JavaScript slider component for React Native (iOS and Android).
 React Native Motion Slider is a high-quality slider with a stunning UI / UX.
+--Fork by HectorTorres to show MaterialComunnityIcons instead of plain values.

 ![demo](./demo.gif)